Topological Signals of Singularities in Ricci Flow: Methodology

 \subsection{Persistence Computations}

 Consider a triangulated manifold $\mathcal{K}$ of dimension $n$ such that each $d$-dimensional simplex $\sigma$ has been assigned a real number $\iota(\sigma)$.
-From this data, one can construct a filtration $\{\mathcal{K}_p \mid p \geq 0\}$ {\em compatible} with $\iota$ such that for each $\sigma$ in $\mathcal{K}$ of dimension $d$,
+From this data, one can construct a filtration $\{\mathcal{K}_p \mid p \geq 0\}$ {compatible} with $\iota$ such that for each $\sigma$ in $\mathcal{K}$ of dimension $d$,

 That is, the smallest value of $p$ for which a given $d$-simplex $\sigma$ lies in $\mathcal{K}_p$ is required to equal $\iota(\sigma)$.
-There are various ad-hoc ways to extend $\iota$-values to simplices of dimensions other than $d$ so that a compatible filtration may be imposed on $\mathcal{K}$.
-A more principled route is via the {\it star filtration} which has been used, for instance, in the persistent homological analysis of image data \cite{Robins}.
+Various ad hoc ways exist to extend $\iota$-values to simplices of dimensions other than $d$ so that a~compatible filtration may be imposed on $\mathcal{K}$.
+A more principled route is via the {star filtration} which has been used, for instance, in the persistent homological analysis of image data \cite{Robins}.